matthaliski/syntax-highlight-example/README.md

-# How to Get Syntax Highlighting in Rails
+# How to Get Syntax Highlighting in Rails using Rouge

-Brief overview goes here.

-Link to Leaving Harbor post.
+This is the example repo referenced in this [Leaving Harbor post](https://leavingharbor.com/captains-log/syntax-highlighting-in-rails).

+___

+If you find anything that is goofy, feel free to submit an issue and let me know.
+Thanks.

+~ The Captain